apereo/apereo.github.io/_posts/uportal/2016-09-15-myuw-build-now-and-future.md

 It could also be interesting to be able to download a docker artifact containing a configured uPortal from docker hub.
 The only downside is we would like to be able to control the versions of Java and Tomcat.
 However, if we updated this often we could be alright with relieving that control.

 A single Docker container running a big JVM can be painful to scale.
 We would like to look into splitting out our webapps into many docker containers so we can scale only the things that need scaling.
 A great example of that is the wave of students who need to get to our campus course guide (which is currently a portlet).
 If we wanted to increase the bandwidth of that one portlet, we would need to stand up another 6GB JVM.
 We are migrating that application to a normal webapp so this is possible.
 It will still have a MyUW presence, but just through widgets and links.
-It will have the added bonus to look like it is part of the MyUW experience using shared angular components from [uw-frame](https://github.com/UW-Madison-DoIT/uw-frame).
+It will have the added bonus to look like it is part of the MyUW experience using shared angular components from [uPortal app framework](https://github.com/uPortal-project/uportal-app-framework).

 We are also looking toward running on AWS, but this is in the very early stages.